Zero-Shot Cross-City Generalization in End-to-End Autonomous Driving: Self-Supervised versus Supervised Representations: EXPERIMENTS

 \paragraph{\textbf{Multi-Domain Performance}} Under standard multi-city training, supervised ResNet34 provides a strong baseline in both planning architectures.
 SSL-pretrained backbones perform competitively in this setting, suggesting that geographically diverse supervision reduces sensitivity to representation initialization.

-\paragraph{\textbf{Generic ImageNet Pretraining}} As shown in Fig.~\ref{fig:navsim_pdms_citywise_combined}, for each training city we treat the ResNet34 result as a supervised baseline.
-When trained on Boston and evaluated on the remaining cities, ResNet34 achieves an average OOD PDMS of 56.8\%, which is the strongest ResNet34 result across the four NAVSIM cities.
-In contrast, training on Singapore yields the lowest average OOD PDMS (48.9\%).
-This degradation can be attributed to two factors: (i) the smaller data volume available for Singapore, and (ii) the left-hand driving convention, which introduces domain shift when transferring to right-hand traffic cities without adaptation.
-For ImageNet-pretrained SSL backbones (I-JEPA, DINOv2, and MAE), frozen variants achieve performance close to ResNet, and in several cases, fine-tuning further improves adaptation beyond the supervised baseline.
+\paragraph{\textbf{Generic ImageNet Pretraining}} As shown in Fig.~\ref{fig:navsim_pdms_citywise_combined}, for each training city and architecture, we treat the ResNet34 result as the supervised baseline.
+For TransFuser, training on Boston gives the strongest ResNet34 average OOD PDMS among the four training cities, at 56.8\%.
+In contrast, training on Singapore gives the lowest ResNet34 average OOD PDMS for TransFuser, at 50.5\%.
+This degradation likely reflects a combination of factors: (i) the smaller data volume available for Singapore, and (ii) the left-hand driving convention, which introduces domain shift when transferring to right-hand traffic cities without adaptation.

+For ImageNet-pretrained SSL backbones (I-JEPA, DINOv2, and MAE), frozen variants achieve performance close to ResNet34, and in several cases, fine-tuning improves performance beyond the supervised baseline.
 In the Latent TransFuser setting, where LiDAR is removed, cross-city behavior becomes more stable.
-Here, ResNet34 and ImageNet-pretrained backbones remain competitive; furthermore, across all single-city training conditions, at least two SSL-pretrained backbones outperform the supervised ResNet34 baseline.
-This consistent improvement suggests that generic large-scale pretraining enhances zero-shot city transfer, even without domain-specific adaptation.
+ResNet34 and ImageNet-pretrained variants remain competitive, and ImageNet-pretrained SSL backbones outperform the supervised ResNet34 baseline in several single-city training conditions.
+This suggests that generic large-scale pretraining can improve zero-shot city transfer, although the effect is not uniform across cities, architectures, or adaptation settings.